 - Psoriatic arthritis

 Many creams, ointments, lotions, and pills are available to treat psoriasis.
-Some patients require only over-the-counter treatment, or even no treatment.
+Some people require only over-the-counter treatment, or even no treatment.

-Many patients with psoriasis, however, do not respond to over-the-counter remedies and lifestyle changes, and require aggressive treatments.
+Many people with psoriasis, however, do not respond to over-the-counter remedies and lifestyle changes, and require aggressive treatments.
 In some cases, such treatments need to be lifelong.

-In general, there are three treatment options for patients with psoriasis:
+In general, there are three treatment options for people with psoriasis:

 Individual needs vary widely, and treatment selection must be carefully discussed with the doctor.

 Giving treatment in a stepwise order can help provide quick symptom relief and long-term maintenance.
-It involves three main steps:
+It involves 3 main steps:

-- The quick fix, to clear the psoriatic lesions during an acute outbreak (for example, a high-strength topical steroid in mild-to-moderate psoriasis, or an oral immunosuppressant in more severe cases)
+- The quick fix, to clear the psoriatic lesions during an acute outbreak (a high-strength topical steroid in mild-to-moderate psoriasis or an oral immunosuppressant in more severe cases).